Skip to main content

 Paul’s vision is not individualistic: maturity is communal, realized as the whole body grows into Christ, the head.
 The contrast is stark: “so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes” (Eph 4:14).
 Instead, “speaking the truth in love, we are to grow up in every way into him who is the head, into Christ” (Eph 4:15).

-C. James 1—Trials, Perseverance, and the Perfecting of Faith
+C. James 1—Trials, Endurance, and the Perfecting of Faith

-James 1:2–4 links maturity to the testing of faith: “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
-And let steadfastness have its full effect, that you may be perfect (τέλειος, teleios) and complete, lacking in nothing.”
+James 1:2–4 links maturity to the testing of faith: “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the proving of your faith produces endurance and the intended work of endurance is maturity (τέλειος, teleios, perfect) and complete, lacking in nothing.”

 Here, teleios again denotes wholeness or completeness, not flawlessness.
-Maturity is forged through perseverance in trials, resulting in a character that mirrors Christ’s steadfastness and integrity.
+Maturity is forged through perseverance in trials, resulting in a character that mirrors Christ’s endurance and integrity.

 D. The Parable of the Sower—Soil, Rootedness, and Fruitfulness